-What was the result.
-For us the old crop coffee actually turned out to be okay then after that the white wine was the most successful.
-The red wine soaked coffees where totally over powered by red wine.
+What was the result?
+For us the old crop coffee actually turned out to be okay then after that, the white wine was the most successful.
+The red wine-soaked coffees were totally overpowered by red wine.
 The White wine seemed to move the tastes further along the tasting wheels complexity to the cocoa and chemical tastes the red wine coffee was off the tasting wheels chart.

 See summary below:

 |Wet Aroma:||Brown spice||Brandy/Christmas pudding.
 Cherry casks||Beef stew in red wine jus.
 Black cherry liquor|

 |Flavours at 80°C||Brown spice and dried peach||Fruit sweetness and dark chocolate||Furmenty, red wine-based beef stew|

 |Flavours at 40°C||Black cherry and choc||Dark chocolate||Red wine acidity dominance.|

 We did make espressos with the coffees after, using a dose in of 18g and out of 32g.
 The plain coffee has great body and intensity, and almost no past crop taste.
 We, however, had problems getting a great pour from the other coffees even with the grinder set to its finest (we used a calibrated Vario grinder – see video below).
 But what we did get was not very enjoyable.

 How we calibrated we calibrated a Vario grinder.

 Note: no high quality coffee or wine was abused in the process.